Pulhal Central Prison

-Pulhal Central Prison is a central prison complex located in Chennai (Chennai District), India.
+Puzhal Central Prison is a central prison complex located in Chennai (Chennai District), India.
 It is about 23 km from the city centre.
-The prison became operational from 2006 replacing the erstwhile Chennai Central Prison.
+The prison became operational in 2006, replacing the erstwhile Chennai Central Prison.

 Construction

-The plan for the construction of Pulhal prison was conceived during the early 2000s.
-Sites in Pulhal and in Maraimalai Nagar were initially considered, and the final decision to construct at Pulhal was made due to the availability of large parcel of government-owned land.
+The plan for the construction of Puzhal prison was conceived during the early 2000s.
+Sites in Puzhal and in Maraimalai Nagar were initially considered, and the final decision to construct at Puzhal was made due to the availability of a large parcel of government-owned land.
 It was constructed by Tamil Nadu Police Housing Corporation (TNPHC) for a cost of ₹ 1,770 million in less than 3 years.
 It was inaugurated by then chief minister of Tamil Nadu, M. Karunanidhi, on 26 November 2006.

 Structure and facilities

 It is among the largest prison complexes in India.
 The prison complex occupies an area corresponding to 212 acre.
-It comprises three complexes of buildings: Pulhal Prison I for convicts, Pulhal Prison II for remand prisoners and Special Prison for women.
+It comprises three complexes of buildings: Puzhal Prison I for convicts, Puzhal Prison II for remand prisoners and Special Prison for women.
 A separate enclosure houses civil debtor convicts as well.
-It has a quarantine to segregate new entrants till medical examination is completed.
+It has a quarantine to segregate new entrants till their medical examination is completed.

 The facilities include cells and dormitories with windows, lavatories with doors, meditation hall, library, amphitheatre, auditorium, jail court with video-conferencing facility, mechanised kitchens, high-security blocks with exclusive kitchen and hospital, gym, canteen, public music system, rehabilitation block and separate gallows for men and women prisoners.